TACC/pylauncher/docs/rst/tutorial.rst

 ===============

 The most common usage scenario is to use the launcher to bundle many small jobs into a single batch submission on a cluster.
-In that case, just put
+In that case, put

   ::